adieuadieu/serverless-chrome/docs/chrome.md

 1. Create a new IAM _user_ with access keys and add [this custom inline policy](/aws/iam-serverless-chrome-automation-user-policy.json).
 The policy allows the minimum IAM permissions required to initiate a build on an EC2 Spot Instance.
 1. Create a new IAM _role_ called "serverless-chrome-automation" with an EC2 trust entity and add [this custom inline policy](/aws/iam-serverless-chrome-automation-role-policy.json).
 The policy allows the minimum IAM permissions required to retrieve secrets from the Parameter Store, log the instance's stdout/stderr to CloudWatch, and upload binaries to S3.
 Be sure to update the Resource Arns where appropriate (e.g. for the S3 bucket).
 Make note of the `Instance Profile ARN` as you'll need to set the `AWS_IAM_INSTANCE_ARN` environment variable to it.

-Export the following environment variables in your shell:
+Next, export the following environment variables in your shell:

 ```bash
 export AWS_ACCESS_KEY_ID=<your-iam-user-access-key-created-in-step-1>